ladybuglady/DXARTS472_FinalProject/README.md

 ### Process
-For the software, this project consisted of putting together a script that synthesizes multiple data sources and categorizes and merges different posts of similar sentiment.
+For the software, this project consisted of putting together a script that synthesizes multiple data sources and merges different posts of similar sentiment.
 For the hardware, the piece consists of a wire brain scultpture and an acrylic black box.
 The box was built using a laser cutter,  acrylic glue, and fabric to secure the interactive sensors.
 The brain sculpture was hand molded with electronic 18 AWG copper bus wire.
 The lights are SMB LEDs and were soldered onto the 18 AWG wire.
 Upon completion of the wire sculpture, the wires were consolidated inside of the box using heat shrink tubes and then connected to the rest of the circuitry.

 <img align="right" src="/images/closeup.png"  width="300">